survivejs/react-book/manuscript/04_implementing_notes.md

 * `componentDidUpdate()` is triggered after rendering.
 You can modify the DOM here.
 This can be useful for adapting other code to work with React.
 * `componentWillUnmount()` is triggered just before a component is unmounted from the DOM.
 This is the ideal place to perform cleanup (e.g., remove running timers, custom DOM elements, and so on).

-Beyond the lifecycle methods, there are a variety of [properties and methods](https://facebook.github.io/react/docs/component-specs.html) you should be aware of if you are going to use `React.createClass`:
+Beyond the lifecycle hooks, there are a variety of [properties and methods](https://facebook.github.io/react/docs/component-specs.html) you should be aware of if you are going to use `React.createClass`:

 * `displayName` - It is preferable to set `displayName` as that will improve debug information.
 For ES6 classes this is derived automatically based on the class name.
 * `getInitialState()` - In class based approach the same can be achieved through `constructor`.